ec-coding/ec-coding/README.md

 <img src="https://img.shields.io/static/v1?label=|&message=SLIDES&color=cdf998&style=plastic&logo=wordpress&logo-color=white"/>
 </a>
 	</p>
-    <p>Discover the transformative power of CI/CD pipelines and how they revolutionize software development by enabling faster, more reliable, and automated delivery of applications.</p>
+    <p>An overview on the transformative power of CI/CD pipelines and how they revolutionize software development by enabling faster, more reliable, and automated delivery of applications.</p>
 </td>
 <td width="50%" valign="top">
 	<h3 align="center">View Transitions</h3>